Power Ledger Trading Down 4.5% This Week (POWR)

-Power Ledger (CURRENCY:POWR) traded 0.5% higher against the US dollar during the 1 day period ending at 17:00 PM Eastern on December 18th.
-One Power Ledger coin can now be bought for about $0.29 or 0.00000653 BTC on cryptocurrency exchanges.
-In the last week, Power Ledger has traded down 4.5% against the US dollar.
-Power Ledger has a market cap of $133.42 million and approximately $17.41 million worth of Power Ledger was traded on exchanges in the last 24 hours.
+Power Ledger (CURRENCY:POWR) traded 0.5% higher against the US dollar during the 1 day period ending at 10:00 AM ET on December 21st.
+In the last seven days, Power Ledger has traded 4.5% lower against the US dollar.
+Power Ledger has a total market cap of $133.42 million and $17.41 million worth of Power Ledger was traded on exchanges in the last 24 hours.
+One Power Ledger coin can now be bought for $0.29 or 0.00000653 BTC on exchanges.

 Here’s how similar cryptocurrencies have performed in the last 24 hours: